h3nryc0ding/k8splay/.k8s/README.md

 ### Deployment

-To inject the theme into the Keycloak instance, a ConfigMap is created.
-Follow these steps to deploy it:
+To deploy the Keycloak instance, follow these steps:

+*It's also possible to deploy the default Keycloak image without the custom theme and database.
+In that case, adjust the deployment file accordingly.*

 1. Navigate to the `keycloak` directory: